muffpy/prefix-to-infix-scheme/README.md

                'maxop
                expr))
 ```
 Basically the accumulation of the cdr of the list returns the lowest-precedence operator in the last n-1 terms.
 We compare this with the first element to get the result.
-This is obviously done recursively.
+This is obviously done **recursively**.

 And now we define the predicates and selectors we used:
 - `operator?` : returns true if symbol is a recognisible operator